f you are a natural bodybuilder, how long should an average workout last?

 As a natural bodybuilder you can only build a limited amount of muscle mass within a certain period of time and recover from a limited amount of training.
 The credo more is better therefore only applies to a certain extent.

-Thus, there are restrictions on how much you should train in a day, not to mention that you are limited by cumulative fatigue (central and local) during a workout.
+Thus, there are restrictions on how much you should train in a day, not to mention that you are limited by fatigue during a training (central and local).
 The latter is increasingly at the expense of set quality during a training session.

 Advice: do a maximum of 10 sets per muscle group and a maximum of 15 to 25 sets in total per training.
 The latter amounts to a maximum of 60 to 90 minutes of training at normal rest times.

-In principle, there is no minimum height for a training session.
+In principle, there is no minimum height for a workout.
 It is advisable to do at least 2-3 consecutive sets per exercise.

 - [ i ] https://youtu.be/Nh4qa-Y1CIo?t=230